softwareByVinicius/softwareByVinicius.github.io/README.md

 This website was made to show my company and it's services.

-We build custom  websites and moblie applications that boost your business, using technics like google metatags, responsive and great design to conquer your first clients.
+We build custom websites and moblie applications to help, focusing in responsive and great design to increase your sales.

-We also help to improve your own software to grow numbers of clients.
+We also help to improve your software with SEO.

 ## Authors